13 or 21 days of wildlife and safari adventures in South Africa!

 Return transfers are included and you must book your flight to leave Kruger Mpumalanga International Airport (Nelspruit) between 10am and 2pm on your end date.

-12 nights’ accommodation is included on the Volunteer & Safari Adventure, staying in a lodge with a plunge pool on a private game reserve.
+12 or 20 nights’ accommodation are included on the Volunteer & Safari Adventure, staying in a lodge with a plunge pool on a private game reserve.
 You will be sharing with other travellers, as well as possibly with other longer-term reserve volunteers.
 Your ranger lives close by on site, so is on hand if you need them.

 Accommodation on the reserve is in basic single-sex shared dorms, sleeping 4-10 people, with shared bathroom facilities.
 There are communal indoor and outdoor areas including a Boma (campfire) area, which is also lit up at night, and where everyone gathers as a group.
 The lodge is situated in lovely surroundings.